-TIR Convention Contracting Parties
+Figure II TIR Convention Contracting Parties

-6. Out of these seventy-six contracting parties, twenty-one2 contracting parties have never used the system or have not used it for the last three years, nine3 of them are rather new and either have not conducted any TIR transport yet or conducted just a few during 2018, and one4 of them is a customs union and only its member States can undertake TIR transports.
-Therefore, practically forty-five contracting parties are really using the system today.

-7. In the period 2001-2018, a total of 46,532,500 TIR Carnets were distributed.
-Etc. etc.

-8. The highest amount of TIR Carnets was issued in 2006, with 3,599,850 and the lowest one in 2018, with 1,020,650.

-9. Figure III illustrates the TIR Carnets issued over all these years.
-Apart from the big decline that occurred in 2009, which was due to the economic crisis and, therefore, connected with a crisis in trade, the dramatic decline started in the period 2013-2014 where 1,000,000 TIR Carnets less were issued in one year!

-10. Since then, the decline is steady, ending up with 1,020,650 TIR Carnets in 2018.
+- 6. Out of these seventy-six contracting parties, twenty-one contracting parties have never used the system or have not used it for the last three years, nine of them are rather new and either have not conducted any TIR transport yet or conducted just a few during 2018, and one of them is a customs union and only its member States can undertake TIR transports.
+Therefore, practically forty-five contracting parties are really using the system today. - 7.
+In the period 2001-2019, a total of 47,390,600 TIR Carnets were distributed. - 8.
+The highest amount of TIR Carnets was issued in 2006, with 3,599,850 and the lowest one in 2019, with 858,100. - 9.
+Figure III illustrates the TIR Carnets issued over all these years.
+Apart from the big decline that occurred in 2009, the dramatic decline started in the period 2013-2014 where 1,000,000 TIR Carnets less were issued in one year! - 10.
+Since then, the decline is steady, ending up with 858,100TIR Carnets in 2019.

-2 Afghanistan, Algeria, Armenia, Canada, Cyprus, Indonesia, Ireland, Israel, Kuwait, Liberia, Malta, Morocco, Norway, Portugal, Republic of Korea, State of Palestine, Sweden, Tunisia, United Kingdom of Great-Britain and Northern Ireland, United States of America and Uruguay
+&lt;sup>3 Afghanistan, Algeria, Armenia, Canada, Cyprus, Indonesia, Ireland, Israel, Kuwait, Liberia, Malta, Morocco, Norway, Portugal, Republic of Korea, State of Palestine, Sweden, Tunisia, United Kingdom of Great-Britain and Northern Ireland, United States of America and Uruguay

-3 Argentina, Chile, China, India, Oman, Pakistan, Qatar, Saudi Arabia, United Arab Emirates
+&lt;sup>4 Argentina, Chile, China, India, Oman, Pakistan, Qatar, Saudi Arabia, United Arab Emirates